How

 Here are some common sense ways to run under a cop's radar -- literally:

-5-10 mph of surrounding traffic.
-Cops are usually looking for drivers
+within 5-10 mph of surrounding traffic.
+Cops are usually looking for

-who are going noticeably faster than the other cars on the road.
-If
+drivers who are going noticeably faster than the other cars on the

-you're within a pack of cars all going 5 to 10 mph over the limit,
+road.
+If you're within a pack of cars all going 5 to 10 mph over the

-you've automatically improved your odds of not being the one that
+limit, you've automatically improved your odds of not being the one

-gets pulled over for a speeding ticket, even though you're all technically
+that gets pulled over for a speeding ticket, even though you're all

-speeding.
-The cop has to pick one car; if you go with the flow of
+technically speeding.
+The cop has to pick one car; if you go with

-traffic, it probably won't be you.
-And it definitely won't be you
+the flow of traffic, it probably won't be you.
+And it definitely won't

-in the middle of the pack.
-If you're the lead car, logic says you'll
+to stay in the middle of the pack.
+If you're the lead car, logic says

-be the first car to run past any cop's radar trap up ahead and get
+you'll be the first car to run past any cop's radar trap up ahead

-a speeding ticket.
-And if you're the last car, you'll be the one the
+and get a speeding ticket.
+And if you're the last car, you'll be the

-police officer rolls up behind.
-That means the safest place is in
+one the police officer rolls up behind.
+That means the safest place

 safety in the middle of the herd.

-lanes frequently, tailgate or otherwise drive aggressively.
-In addition
+not change lanes frequently, tailgate or otherwise drive aggressively.

-to being rude and dangerous, you're just asking for a trucker or someone
+In addition to being rude and dangerous, you're just asking for a

-with a cell phone to call the cops and give them a description of
+trucker or someone with a cell phone to call the cops and give them

-your vehicle and license plate number.
-Always use your signals and
+a description of your vehicle and license plate number.
+Always use

-fast lane.
-Use the far left lane to pass when necessary, but try to
+the fast lane.
+Use the far left lane to pass when necessary, but try

 in a cutout along the median strip (or coming at you from the opposite